Beyond Memorization: Assessing Semantic Generalization in Large Language Models Using Phrasal Constructions: Experiment 1: NLI for Constructional Semantics

 \ex .
 [SBJ\textsubscript{1} [V\textsubscript{2} OBJ\textsubscript{3} ADJ\textsubscript{4} ]\textsubscript{VP}]\textsubscript{5}

 \ex . [\textit{He}\textsubscript{1} [\textit{hammered}\textsubscript{2} \textit{the metal}\textsubscript{3} \textit{flat}\textsubscript{4} ]\textsubscript{VP}]\textsubscript{5}

-Given constructional examples like those in Example \ref{ex:res2}, our goal is to produce NLI tuples that consistently target the construction's meaning.
+Given constructional examples like those in Example \ref{ex:res2}, our goal is to produce NLI tuples that consistently target the Cxn's meaning.
 We do this by manipulating the slots in the Cxn templatically to produce hypotheses with consistent relations to the premise.
-For instance, consider the hypothesis \textit{"The hammering did not cause the metal to become flat."} This is clearly a contradiction to the above premise and is directly in conflict with the meaning of the Cxn.
-We can produce this hypothesis, and similar hypotheses, by following the template in Example \ref{ex:res3}.
-We can see this template reflecting the above hypothesis in Example \ref{ex:res4}.
+For instance, consider the hypothesis \textit{``The hammering did not cause the metal to become flat.''} This is clearly a contradiction to the above premise and is directly in conflict with the meaning of the Cxn.
+We can produce this hypothesis, and similar contradicted hypotheses, by following the template in Example \ref{ex:res3}, instantiated with our current example in Example \ref{ex:res4}.

 \ex . [\textsc{The} [V]\textsubscript{2}-\textsc{ing} \textsc{did not cause} [OBJ]\textsubscript{3} \textsc{to become} [ADJ]\textsubscript{4}].

 \ex . [\textsc{The} [\textit{hammer}]\textsubscript{2}-\textsc{ing} \textsc{did not cause} [\textit{the metal}]\textsubscript{3} \textsc{to become} [\textit{flat}]\textsubscript{4}].